 These campsites share a restroom facility that is currently limited to cold water only.

-Looking at the calendar of reservable dates, as of March, you could reserve these sites for a smattering of dates in late spring, pretty easily through the buggy summer and with some availability in late fall/early winter 2020.
+Looking at the calendar of reservable dates as of June 2021, you could reserve these sites for a smattering of dates in the buggy summer and with some availability in late fall/early winter 2021.
 Like all state park campsites and cabins, you can reserve only 11 months in advance.

 Campground fees at Long Key State Park are $43 a night.
 Florida residents over 65 get a discount, as do those with a Social Security disability certificate or a 100 percent disability certificate from the Federal Government.
 (Proof is required.)